GrammAcc/linearmoney/documentation/md/quickstart.md

 In this quick start guide, we'll make a simple commandline currency converter.
-Knowledge of commandline applications is not required to complete this tutorial.
+Knowledge of commandline application development is not required to complete this tutorial.
 However, a basic understanding of Python and running Python scripts is assumed.
 It should take about 30 minutes to complete.